nrfconnect/sdk-nrf/samples/esb/README.rst

 Testing
 =======

-After programming the Transmitter sample on one of the boards and the Receiver sample on the other board, test them by performing the following steps:
+After programming the Transmitter sample on one of the development kits and the Receiver sample on the other kit, test them by performing the following steps:

-1. Power on both boards.
+1. Power on both kits.
 #.
-Observe that the LEDs change synchronously on both boards.
+Observe that the LEDs change synchronously on both kits.
 #.
-Optionally, connect to the boards with a terminal emulator (for example, PuTTY).
+Optionally, connect to the kits with a terminal emulator (for example, PuTTY).
    See :ref:`putty` for the required settings.
 #.
-Observe the logging output for both boards.
+Observe the logging output for both kits.

 Dependencies
 ************